Oddity

 This doesn’t sit well with Yana, especially since she was going back to the city that night.
 She can’t find her car keys and Ted must work.
 It doesn’t help that Darcy also sent a creepy, wooden figure that was made for her mother.
 She sent it as a gift to Ted and Dani for their anniversary.
 Strange things happened that night at the house, so bad that they scared off Yana.
 Darcy will get to the bottom of what happened and punish those involved.

 That is where I’ll leave my recap and introduction to the characters.
 Where I want to start is that this movie has two of the best jump-scares that I’ve seen in recent memory.
 These usually don’t work, but they got me here.
-Other than that, like with Mc Carthy’s first film, he can build such a creepy atmosphere.
-That also adds to it as well.
-We are getting a variation on a haunted house film, mixed in with a bit of home invasion and a mystery.
+Other than that, like with McCarthy’s first film, he can build such a creepy atmosphere and it works in this film’s favor.
+We get a variation on a haunted house film, mixed in with a bit of home invasion and a mystery.
 Not all these elements work, but as a final product, I was a fan.

 Now that I’ve set that up, let me start to delve deeper.
 I want to start with the opening scene.
 We get to see part of it.
 It sets up Dani and Ted.
 We learn more about the latter as we go.
 I thought it was creative to give us up to where she might let Olin in.
 We don’t know though.
 This is effective, because we believe the consensus that he was and in turn, murdered her.
-We come back to parts of it through in flashback as Darcy sees different things through touching items.
-I like how that was overseen.
-We are slowly given the supernatural here and that is effective, since it builds tension.
+We come back to parts of it in flashbacks as Darcy sees different things through touching items.
+I like how that was used.
+We are slowly given the supernatural elements and that is effective, since it builds tension.
 She brings this creepy wooden statue that has its mouth open.
 I’ve heard jokes reminding people of another film, The Fear.
 To be honest, I thought of it as well while watching this.
 What we get here is managed differently and the lore of this figure being carved by a witch is interesting.
 Especially why it was sent here.
 Things are introduced at a good pace.

 Where I want to shift is to the character of Ted.
 He is set up from the start when he visits Darcy that he doesn’t believe in ghosts, the afterlife or the supernatural.
 I can agree with him there, because I’m the same way.
+He’s a man of science.
 He humors Darcy by bringing the eye from Olin.
 He does want to keep a relationship with his deceased wife’s sister.
 Yana doesn’t like this.
 Darcy doesn’t like that her ex-brother-in-law has moved on as quickly as he has.
 She goes as far to believe that their relationship started before her sister passed away.
 The more we learn about Ted, the less we like him as we see how cold he is.
 He doesn’t have a lot of emotion.
 Lee does well in managing this role.

 I’ll then shift over to filmmaking.
 The setting is great.
-It is isolated and through Dani we know that cellphone service isn’t great here.
+It is isolated and through Dani we know that cell phone service isn’t great here.
 There is only a small part where it seems to work.
 That was a good touch.
 The cinematography and framing help to set this up.
-It helps to build it as well.
+It helps to build tension as well.
 The effects were also good.
 There’s a person wearing a creepy mask and that was great.
 It is unnerving how it slowly becomes visible in a dark room.
 Credit to that.
 I’m assuming there was CGI most likely used.
 If it was, it looked good.
 This wooden statue was effective.
 No issues here.
 I’ll also say that the music and the sound design work together to build what they needed.

 The last thing then would be acting.
 I already said that Lee worked in his role.
 What works across the board is meeting these characters, then developing them along with the story.
 Bracken was good in both roles that she played.
 I like that these sisters are twins, but almost complete opposites.
 She does well in bringing both to life.
 Murphy works in his role as did Menton.
 Steve Wall plays Ivan, who is an orderly who is a bit too rough.
 He’s solid there.
 Other than that, I thought the rest of the cast rounded this out for what was needed.